 Sthula Anu srotasaam Bhetta – it forms all the body channels – minute and large

-Karta Garbhakrutinam – Vata is responsible for growth of the fetus.
-Vata moulds and shapes embryo.
+Karta Garbhakrutinam – Vata is responsible for growth of the foetus.
+Vata moulds and shapes embryos.

-Ayusho anuvrutti – it is cause for continuity of life.
+Ayusho anuvrutti – it is the cause for the continuity of life.

 Function of imbalanced Vata

-Vata, when aggravated, afflicts the body with various types of diseases and effects the strength, skin complexion, happiness and the span of life.
-It perturbs the mind: affects all the sense organs and sense faculties; destroys, deforms the embryo or delays delivery of the fetus.
+Vata, when aggravated, afflicts the body with various types of diseases and affects the strength, skin complexion, happiness and the span of life.
+It perturbs the mind: affects all the sense organs and sense faculties; destroys, deforms the embryo or delays delivery of the foetus.
 Vata causes fear, anxiety, bewilderment, humility and delirium.
 It shortens life span.

 Normal functions of air